-On a business level, you’ll want to start by looking into the legalities of implementing a tip pool based on your location.
+On a business level, you’ll want to start by looking into the legalities of implementing pooled tips based on your location.

 “First things first, take 15 minutes and look up the state and federal laws applicable to your location or locations,” Grogan said and followed with some key points to pay attention to by order of importance: